coderefinery/social-coding/content/software-licensing.md

 * Open-source licenses fall into two main families:

-    * **Permissive (e.g., MIT, Apache-2.0, 0BSD):** *Do whatever you want, just keep crediti*.
+    * **Permissive (e.g., MIT, Apache-2.0, 0BSD):** *Do whatever you want, just keep credit*.
       Grants maximum reuse freedom, allowing anyone to modify, embed, or re-license your code in open or closed projects.

     * **Copyleft/Reciprocal (e.g., GPL-3.0, EUPL-1.2):** *Share alike.* Grants full freedom
-      to run and modify, but mandates that any distributed derivative or combined work must also be released under matching copyleft terms.
+      to run and modify, but mandates that any distributed adaptations or combined work must also be released under matching copyleft terms.
 Often informally referred to as *viral* or *infectious* because its open-source requirements propagate across code boundaries (such as embedding snippets or static linking) into downstream projects.
 The diagram